-42. Mo.
-REV. STAT. § 351.355(8).
+^{38.} MO.
+REV. STAT. § 351.310 (1986).

-44. Dicta in cases such as Mooney v.
-Willys-Overland Motors, Inc., 204 F.2d 888 (3d Cir.
-1953), suggested that Delaware courts might invalidate or refuse to enforce contracts inconsistent with the public policy reasons for allowing indemnification.
-But see Hibbert v.
-Hollywood Park, Inc., 457 A.2d 339 (Del.
-1983) (holding that a corporation may grant indemnification rights beyond those provided by statute); Choate, Hall & Stewart v.
-SCA Serv., Inc., 495 N.E.2d 562 (Mass.
-App.
-Ct.
-1986) (holding that contractual agreement obligating corporation to indemnify director for legal expenses was authorized under Delaware's nonexclusion provision, absent a https://doi.org/10.1016/j.chg/10 corporation or someone suing on its behalf if he acted in good faith, and reasonably believed that the action was in the corporation's best interests.
+Thus, based on the statutes, a director knew that he could incur liability if he knowingly declared a dividend other than as authorized by law, although that was qualified by permitting him to rely on financial information prepared by company officials whom he believed to be reliable.
+He knew that he should be indemnified for any action brought by anyone other than the corporation or someone suing on its behalf if he acted in good faith, and reasonably believed that the action was in the corporation's best interests.
 Even in the case of actions brought by or on behalf of the corporation, he could be indemnified if, in addition, he was not guilty of negligence or misconduct; even if his behavior did not meet that standard, a court might still allow indemnification.
 Misconduct is fairly easy to identify, but "negligence" is a somewhat slipperier concept.
 There is also considerable slack in the concept of "good faith," and "reasonable belief" is "soft" as well.

 The real specification of standards of directors' behavior was the common law.
 Missouri courts tended to follow the common law of other states-initially Illinois, more recently Delaware.
 Consistent with that approach, the courts recognized duties of care and loyalty, and also recognized the business judgment rule as a complement to the duty of care.
-A director was expected to perform his functions with the degree of care that a reasonable person in a like situation would exercise under similar circumstances: a "reasonable, prudent director" standard.
-The Missouri application of the business judgment rule is also quite traditional: when directors, in good faith and in the absence of fraud or self-dealing, exercise a business judgment, the courts will not examine the merits of that decision, unless the matter on which the directors acted was not one committed to their discretion.46 Although the Delaware court seems to have incorporated a standard of care into the "good faith" element, 47 the Missouri court has not yet done so explicitly.
-The duty of loyalty runs to the corporation, and requires that the director avoid placing himself, or allowing himself to be placed, in a situation in which his personal interest conflicts with that of the corporation, i.e., he must avoid conflicts of interest.
-This is tempered, however, by the
+A director was expected to perform his functions with the degree of care that a reasonable person in a like situation would exercise under similar circumstances: a "reasonable, prudent director" standard.45 The Missouri application of the business judgment rule is also quite traditional: when directors, in good faith and in the absence of fraud or selfdealing, exercise a business judgment, the courts will not examine the merits of that decision, unless the matter on which the directors acted was not one